Car vs Truck Accidents

 According to Joe Nolan, IIHS senior vice president of vehicle research, “Smaller vehicles offer less protection for the driver in crashes, and their lighter mass means that they take the brunt of collisions with larger vehicles.”

-Since heavier vehicles like trucks have more momentum for the same speed, in a collision between a car vs truck, the smaller car will suffer a higher impact.
+Since heavier vehicles like trucks have more momentum for the same speed (this is basic physics), in a collision between a car vs truck, the smaller car will suffer a higher impact.

 This is because the heavier truck will slow down at a more delayed speed compared to the slower car, taking more strain as the vehicles collide.